dfparker2002/camelympics/README.md

 ### How to run on Red Hat OpenShift
-If you have an OpenShift instance available, use the following commands:
+If you have an *[OpenShift Online account](https://www.openshift.com/)*, use the following commands:

     oc new-project camelympics